christyallen/christyallen.github.io/exercises/_posts/2014-04-24-squat-swing.md

 code: SS4006
 ---

-holding one dumbbell in both hands, squat with weight between legs - come up- lifting Left leg out laterally to the side and bringing weight straight up over head.
-THen, back down to squat and weight between legs. continue. repeat next set with opp leg.
+Hold one dumbbell in both hands

+squat with weight between legs - come up- lifting Left leg out laterally to the side and bringing weight straight up over head.

+Then, back down to squat and weight between legs. continue. repeat next set with opp leg.